Sebastian-gthb/insert-OptROM-into-BIOS/README.md

    * automaticly found the BIOS call to the sub function "SearchOptionRomAndCall" <-- solved!
    * placing the subfunction automaticly into free space in the BIOS ROM <-- solved!
    * set the right checksum of the ROM <-- solved!
+   * third serach for empty space market as 0xCF for Vedem BIOS types <-- solved!

 ### Example output of the script is: